-“Mickey,” said a scruffy young man in a Pandolf housekeeping uniform.
+“Mickey, you’re here,” said a scruffy young man in a Pandolf housekeeping uniform.
 He was sitting on the floor with his computer.

-“Dumbo,” Michaela said happily, pulling off her mask.
+“Dumbo,” said Michaela happily, pulling off her mask.
 “This is my friend, Charlie.
 Charlie, this is Dumbo, I don’t remember his real name.”

 “Not funny, Mickey,” the other man said, getting up.
 “Hi Charlie, I’m Al.”